bhopals/ESLNotes/APRIL-2022.md

   - A Subject and verb taken together form a clause.
 When a clause forms a complete idea and can stand by itself, it is called an Independent clause.
   - In order to form a complete sentence, there must be at least one independent clause.

+- CLAUSES BEGINNING WITH SUBORDINATING CONJUNCTIONS - DEPENDENT CLAUSES

+  - A dependent clause has a subject and a verb.
+However, it begins with a subordinating conjunction, so it cannot stand alone.
+It is not a complete sentence.

+    `Barbara wrote a long paragraph` - This is an independent caluse and a complete sentense.

+    `After Barbara wrote a long paragraph` - The addition of conjunction after changes the clause from INDEPENDENT to DEPENDENT.
+We are waiting for more information at the end, so it is incomplete.
+In order to make it complete sentence, we must add an INDEPENDENT CLAUSE.

+    `After Barbara wrote a long paragraph, she went for a walk` - Now we have a complete sentence.

+    - Examples (Complete Sentence)
+      - If you love me, you will let my mother stay with us for a month.
+      - Because it is raining, we cannot have a picnic.
+      - When we saw her ex-boyfriend, Carol became angry.
+      - Although Wiemer has a lot of money, he does not have any friends.
+      - Ms. Witherspoon sold the house after her father died.
+      - Yao studied extra vocabulary because he wanted to get a good grade.

 - Transitive Verbs v/s Intransitive Verbs